hustcer/nushell.github.io/commands/docs/par-each.md

 ```

 ## Notes
- Uses a dedicated thread pool (reused across top-level calls; sized by --threads when set).
-Nested par-each calls use a private pool so they cannot deadlock on the outer pool.
+ Uses a dedicated thread pool (idle top-level pools are reused; nested or overlapping calls use separate pools).